zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.5.0: One premium feature added.
-Ability to host analytics scripts locally, a lot of fixes and tweaks - a recommended update for all
+* 3.6.0: One premium feature added.
+Ability to add missing image dimension attributes to image tags, a lot of fixes and tweaks - a recommended update for all